Louis Perez

-Louis Perez (born 11 June 1997) is a French footballer who plays as a midfielder for North Carolina FC in USL League One.
+Louis Perez (born 11 June 1997) is a French footballer who plays as a midfielder for the Tampa Bay Rowdies in the USL Championship.

 Career

 Youth

 Perez spent time with various teams in France, including CO Vincennes, Paris Saint-Germain, AS Poissy and ESTAC Troyes, the latter of which he appeared for the club's second team in the CFA.

 College

 In 2017, Perez moved to the United States to play college soccer at the University of Central Florida.
 In three seasons with the Golden Knights, Perez made 50 appearances, scoring 7 goals and tallying 16 assists.
 In 2019, his last full season for UCF before the COVID-19 pandemic saw the 2020 season cancelled, Perez was the team's second-leading scorer with four goals and 11 assists, which was one-off a school single-season record.
 Perez's 11 assists were fourth in the NCAA and led Perez to be named as second-team All-American Athletic Conference.
 In 2018, Perez was named the AAC Midfielder of the Year and a third-team All-American by the United Soccer Coaches, helping UCF to the AAC regular-season title.